-France may not seem a likely home for a burgeoning whisky industry, but don’t be fooled; all the way from Brittany to Corsica producers are turning to l’eau de vie with serious intent.
+French whisky does not have a high profile but it is on the rise.
+From Brittany to Corsica producers are turning to l’eau de vie with serious intent.
 And why not?
-Many of their European neighbours have done so already, not to mention anything of the nation’s Celtic connections and famed love of food and drink.
+Many of their European neighbours have done so already and of course the nation has a strong historic connection to Scotland.

 While the production of whisky is relatively new in France, though, its taste for it is anything but.
 The Great French Wine Blight of the mid-19th century brought the wine and brandy industries to their knees, and the outcome was disastrous – unless you were a Scotch whisky distiller.
 Scotch became the replacement libation in such a time of need, but it wasn’t just an interim arrangement; today, France consumes more whisky per capita than any other country in the world.
 And now, they’re turning to their own product.